Li Lin (prince): Rebellion

 Li Lin and Gao fled to Poyang (鄱陽, in modern Shangrao, Jiangxi) and gathered military supplies there, intending to flee to Lingnan.
 Huangfu Shen (皇甫侁) the examiner of Jiangnan West Circuit gave chase and captured Li Lin.
 He then secretly put Li Lin to death.
+(Note: That Huangfu put Li Lin to death was per the accounts in the New Book of Tang and the Zizhi Tongjian.
+Li Lin's biography in the Old Book of Tang indicated that Li Lin was killed in battle.)
 Li Yang was killed in battle.
 Li Lin's surviving family members were delivered to Chengdu.
 Emperor Suzong, because of the love he had for Li Lin, chose not to publicly declare Li Lin a rebel, and when he found out that Huangfu had put Li Lin to death, he relieved Huangfu from his office and never gave him another one.
 Li Lin's sons Li Zan (李儹), Li Zhen (李偵), Li Xuan (李儇), Li Ling (李伶), and Li Yi (李儀) were allowed to keep their titles.
+(Note: Li Lin's biography in Old Book of Tang recorded that his sons were killed; his biography in New Book of Tang recorded that only Li Yi (李㑥; Prince of Xiangcheng) was killed.)